How to Improve Your Barbell Squat

 What is the Barbell Squat?

-The barbell squat is a compound movement that targets the legs as a whole, meaning it hits the quads, the hamstrings, the glutes, and calves, whereas other leg exercises such as hack squat will place more of an emphasis on certain areas of the legs, in the hack squat’s case it is that area is the quads.
+The barbell squat is a well known, and heavily used compound movement that targets the legs as a whole, meaning it hits the quads, the hamstrings, the glutes, and calves.
+While there are plenty of other leg exercises such as hack squat, they will place more of an emphasis on certain areas of the legs.
+For example, in the hack squat’s case it is that area is the quads.

 The barbell squat involves placing the bar lower on the back, which allows for a more forward lean and engages the posterior chain more, making it a popular choice of exercise.
 On the other hand, the high bar position, often used by weightlifters, keeps the bar higher on the back and allows for a more upright posture, which is beneficial for Olympic lifts.